-The Royal Gorge Bridge & Park is more than just your average theme park.
-It’s a part of Colorado’s history.
-Bridge construction started back in 1929, but the Gorge itself is millions of years in the making.
-And even the Royal Gorge Fire of 2013 couldn’t stop the fun and excitement from happening for years to come.
+The Royal Gorge Bridge & Park is more than an average theme park.... it's a part of Colorado’s history.
+Bridge construction started in 1929, but the gorge is millions of years in the making.
+Even the Royal Gorge fire of 2013 couldn’t stop the fun and excitement from happening for years to come.
 The Royal Gorge Bridge & Park: Combining God’s Splendor with Man’s Ingenuity.
-Sit back and see how it all came to be.
+Here's how it all came to be.

 One day, about 3 million years ago, a trickle of water slowly began to carve out a canyon from the solid granite bedrock around it.
 Little by little, that tiny trickle became the raging Arkansas River, one of the United States’ longest rivers.
 And that canyon became the Royal Gorge.
 At approximately 10 miles long and surrounded by red granite walls towering over 1,000 feet, it’s no wonder some of the first American explorers referred to it as the Grand Canyon of the Arkansas.
 One of the most popular things to do in Colorado!

-Many, many years after the dinosaurs lived here, the Native American Indians arrived, hunting and camping in sheltered canyons throughout this region.
-In fact, the Ute Indians, a mountain tribe, often wintered in the Royal Gorge to escape the wind and the cold.
-And a number of Plains Indian tribes, including Sioux, Cheyenne, Kiowa, Blackfeet and Comanche, followed buffalo herds down into the meadows in the warmer months.
+Many, many years after the dinosaurs lived here, the Native Americans arrived, hunting and camping in sheltered canyons throughout this region.
+In fact, the Ute Indians, a mountain tribe, often wintered in the Royal Gorge to escape the wind and cold.
+And a number of Plains tribes, including Sioux, Cheyenne, Kiowa, Blackfeet and Comanche, followed buffalo herds into the meadows in the warmer months.

-General admission ticket includes access to the Bridge, unlimited Aerial Gondola rides, Tommyknocker Playland, Plaza Theater and Gift Shop.
+Admission includes access to the Bridge, unlimited Gondola rides, Tommyknocker Playland, Plaza Theater & Gift Shop.

 Children 5 & under are free.